-Flexible care acknowledges that the needs of aged care recipients may require a different care approach than that provided through mainstream residential and home care.
+Flexible care acknowledges that the needs of aged care consumers (consumers) may require a different care approaches than those provided through mainstream residential and home care.

 - National Aboriginal and Torres Strait Islander Flexible Aged Care Program: This program funds organisations to provide culturally appropriate aged care for older Aboriginal and Torres Strait Islander people close to home and community.

-- Short Term Restorative Care Programme: This program provides a range of care and services for up to eight weeks to help prevent or reduce difficulties older people are having with completing everyday tasks.
+- Short Term Restorative Care Programme (STRC): This program provides a range of care and services for up to eight weeks to help prevent or reduce difficulties older people are having with completing everyday tasks.

 National Aboriginal and Torres Strait Islander Flexible Aged Care Program

-The Aged Care Quality and Safety Commission conducts quality reviews of services under this program to assess performance against the Quality Standards in accordance with the Quality Framework.
-The existing Standards consist of two overarching principles, two standards and nine expected outcomes that are part of the National Aboriginal and Torres Strait Islander flexible aged care program quality framework.
+The Commission conducts quality reviews of services under this program to assess their performance against the Quality Standards in accordance with the Quality Framework.
+The Quality Standards replaced the National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Standards on 1 July 2019.

 Quality review guidelines

-The National Aboriginal and Torres Strait Islander Flexible Aged Care Program quality review guidelines provide information about the Quality Framework and Quality Standards including quality reviews, assessment contacts and continuous improvement.
-They are designed to assist providers to prepare for visits and to demonstrate continuous improvement in their care and services for clients and service users.
+The National Aboriginal and Torres Strait Islander Flexible Aged Care Program quality review guidelines provide information about the Quality Framework and Quality Standards.
+This includes quality reviews, assessment contacts, self-assessment and continuous improvement.
+The information is designed to help providers to prepare for visits and to demonstrate continuous improvement in their care and services for consumers.

-- National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Review Guidelines (DOC, 366 KB)
+- National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Review Guidelines;

 Short Term Restorative Care Programme

-The Short Term Restorative Care Programme (STRC), in conjunction with the Commonwealth Home Support Programme, Home Care Packages Programme, residential aged care and other specialised aged care programmes, forms part of an end-to-end aged care system offering older people a continuum of care options as their care needs change over time.
+The STRC Programme, in conjunction with the Commonwealth Home Support Programme, Home Care Packages Program, residential aged care and other specialised aged care programs, is part of an end-to-end aged care system offering older people a continuum of care options as their care needs over time.

-The STRC Programme is an early intervention programme that aims to reverse and/or slow ‘functional decline’ in older people and improve well-being.
+The STRC Programme, through early intervention, aims to reverse and/or slow ‘functional decline’ in older people and improve their well-being.

 More information on STRC including frequently asked questions is available on the Department of Health website.